dyvenia/git-workshop/Exercises.md

 2. Create your branch where you will add changes.

 3. Add changes to all files.
-(Check the Replies tab for a list of files that need to be changed)
+(Check the Answers tab for a list of files that need to be changed)

 4. Sort your commits.